Doctoral Internship Training Program

 Our Center

 CAPS services take place at 225 Calhoun St, Suite 200, Cincinnati, OH, 45219.
-We are a large university counseling center with multiple offices, two group rooms, a meditation room, and a biofeedback room.
+We are a large university counseling center with multiple offices, two group rooms, and a meditation room.
 Interns have access to all of these rooms.
-CAPS is staffed by a multidisciplinary team of staff clinicians that come from psychology, clinical counseling, and social work backgrounds.
-We have support staff team and an office manager who help us with administrative tasks and facilitate insurance and check-in duties, managing insurance, and financial matters.
+CAPS is staffed by a multidisciplinary team of staff clinicians that come from psychology, clinical counseling, marriage and family therapy, and social work backgrounds.
+We have a support staff team and an office manager who help us with administrative tasks and facilitate insurance and check-in duties, as well as financial matters.

 Interns have two office mailboxes, one for regular correspondence and one for confidential information.
 The UC CAPS mailroom also has a printer and a fax machine available for interns to use.
 UC CAPS also has a refrigerator in file room off of the mailroom, and interns have access to both that refrigerator as well as the refrigerator and microwave in the central break room.
 The UC CAPS file room has one large storage room for basic office supplies; the interns have access to these materials.
 If interns need supplies that are not in inventory, they can place a special order request with the Program Manager.